ISRO can radically change space tourism industry: How?

 Indian Space Research Organisation (ISRO) is currently working on the most challenging mission it has ever undertaken - The Gaganyaan- which is going to India's first manned mission to space.

 India can play an important role in the development of low-cost space tourism based on its affordable space technologies.
-ISRO's costs for Chandrayaan mission and Mangalyaan missions were far far cheaper than what other countries spent on such endeavours.
-Chandrayaan-2, which suffered a minor setback in the last phase of soft landing, cost around Rs 950 crores which is less than what was spent to make movie Avengers.
-Many ISRO missions cost far less than production costs of Hollywood movies.
+ISRO's costs for Chandrayaan mission and Mangalyaan missions were far cheaper than what other countries spent on such endeavours.
+Chandrayaan-2, which suffered a minor setback in the last phase of a soft landing, cost around Rs 950 crores which is less than what was spent to make movie Avengers.
+Many ISRO missions cost far less than the production costs of Hollywood movies.

 Mangalyaan completes five years: India's Mars orbiter has sent 2 TBs of data so far

-Reports say that ISRO is ecstatic about the viability of affordable space tourism theme and that it has already began work with a starting budget of Rs.5000 crore.
+Reports say that ISRO is ecstatic about the viability of affordable space tourism theme and that it has already begun work with a starting budget of Rs.5000 crore.

 If ISRO executes Gaganyaan perfectly, then there would be a paradigm shift in the way world looks at India's capabilities in terms of space exploration.
 The success of Gaganyan can prove India's ability to develop complex technologies and would establish ISRO as a major space power.
-India has been launching satellites for other countries, but what Gaganyaan can do is to encourage ISRO to dive into lucrative business of 'Space Tourism'.
+India has been launching satellites for other countries, but what Gaganyaan can do is to encourage ISRO to dive into the lucrative business of 'Space Tourism'.

-If India does enter space tourism, the impact would be huge as investment in space tourism can generate revenues and employment on a sizeable scale.
+If India does enter space tourism, the impact would be huge as an investment in space tourism can generate revenues and employment on a sizeable scale.
 Space tourism would require personnel for building the spacecraft, to training travellers, to investment and insurance.
 All the ISRO missions so far involved sending satellites/orbiters out of the earth's atmosphere.
 But, when humans are being sent to space, then they have to be brought back, and that is a big technological challenge.

 In 2011, the University of Petroleum and Energy Studies, Dehradun, conducted a pilot study exploring the scope of a space tourism industry in India, which suggests that India could reduce the overall cost of commercial space travel.
 It states that at present, anyone looking to buy a seat to outer space will have to dish out roughly $200,000 but if India can bring that figure down by a fourth, it will be a competitive player in the market, said a HuffingtonPost report.